+II.
 APPLICATION COMPLETION PROCESS

-Technical Assistance Meeting Technical Assistance for the fiscal year 2024 Postsecondary Perkins Local Application will be conducted in person with a virtual option on March 22, 2023, from 10:00 a.m. - 3:00 p.m.
-ICQ and Programmatic Risk Assessment The Internal Control Questionnaire (ICQ) and the Programmatic Risk Assessment (PRA) are available at the provided links.
-The ICQ must be completed prior to submitting the application.
-The PRA will need to be completed by May 30, 2023.
-Application Due Date May 12, 2023 - 11:30 p.m.
-Submission Method All Local Application documents must be submitted through the AmpliFund Grant Management System.
-Program of Study Approval forms can be submitted directly to your CTE liaison.
-Submission Questions Please issue all questions to either your ICCB Perkins liaison or to ICCB.cte@illinois.gov.
-Extension Requests The AmpliFund System will not allow late grant applications.
-If your grant submission is not received by 11:30 p.m. on May 12, 2023, this will create several problems for accepting your application.
-Verification of Submission A confirmation email will be sent to the Perkins contact download of the Application by May 17, 2023 .
-Review Process Applications will be reviewed by a team of ICCB staff.
-After the review, ICCB staff will then contact the college to: 1. request more specific information, clarification and/or supporting data; or 2. confirm that the proposal has been approved as submitted.
-NOTE: Expenditures may not begin until the college receives approval of their submitted Application and shall not begin before July 1, 2023.
-Approval Upon approval, the ICCB will issue a Notice of State Award and a Grant Agreement to the college that details specific award information and includes all required assurances and certifications.
-This agreement must be signed by the college president or authorized signatory and returned to ICCB.grantpayments@illinois.gov , in order to activate the grant.

-SECTION 1: COVER PAGE
+TECHNICAL ASSISTANCE MEETING

+Technical Assistance for the fiscal year 2025 - 2028 Postsecondary Perkins Local Application will be conducted on March 20, 2024, from 9:30 a.m. - 3:30 p.m. at the I Hotel and Illinois Conference Center in Champaign, IL.

+ICQ AND PROGRAMMATIC RISK ASSESSMENT

+The Internal Control Questionnaire (ICQ) and the Programmatic Risk Assessment will be made available in late spring.
+These must be completed by May 30, 2024.

+APPLICATION DUE DATE

+May 17, 2024, at 5:00 p.m.

+SUBMISSION METHOD

+All Local Application documents must be submitted through the AmpliFund Grant Management System.

+SUBMISSION QUESTIONS

+Please issue all questions to either your ICCB Perkins liaison or to ICCB.cte@illinois.gov.

+EXTENSION REQUESTS

+AmpliFund will not allow late grant applications.
+If your grant submission is not received by 5:00 p.m. on May 17, 2024, this will create several problems for accepting your application.

+VERIFICATION OF SUBMISSION

+A confirmation email will be sent to the Perkins contact to confirm download of the Application by May 21, 2024.

+REVIEW PROCESS

+Applications will be reviewed by a team of ICCB staff.
+After the review, ICCB staff will then contact the college to:

+1. request more specific information, clarification and/or supporting data; or 2. confirm that the proposal has been approved as submitted.

+NOTE: Expenditures may not begin until the college receives approval of their submitted Application and shall not begin before July 1, 2024.

+APPROVAL

+Upon approval, the ICCB will issue a Notice of State Award and a Grant Agreement to the college that details specific award information and includes all required assurances and certifications.
+This agreement must be signed by the college president or authorized signatory and returned to ICCB.grantpayments@illinois.gov to activate the grant.

+III.
 APPLICATION COVER PAGE